cranhandler/cranhandler.github.io/StoneLakeDance.md

 ![petronella](/img/scatterdance.mp4)

-Our frequent bands: [Annie and the Oakleys][], the [Second Wind String Band][], The 11th Hour Hop-Ins, Students of [Northwoods Strings], and the [Old 13 String Bandits][].
+Our frequent bands are [Annie and the Oakleys][], the [Second Wind String Band][], The 11th Hour Hop-Ins, Students of [Northwoods Strings], and the [Old 13 String Bandits][].

-Our frequent caller is Allison Jonjak--Wade Pearson calls from time to time, and there are cameos from Noah Johnson and anyone else who'd like to learn.
+Our frequent caller is Allison Jonjak.
+Wade Pearson calls from time to time, and there are cameos from Noah Johnson and anyone else who'd like to learn.

 A tip jar is available, no admission fee.
 No partner needed, all dances taught and called with larks and robins role names.